Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

 ### Jumpbox smoke testing

-* Wait for 15 minutes to proceed to allow time for DSC and cloud-init configurations to complete.
+* Wait for 5 minutes to proceed to allow time for cloud-init configurations to complete.
+Note these steps assume default values were used when running [bootstrap.sh](./bootstrap.sh).

 * Verify *jumplinux1* cloud-init configuration is complete.
   * From the client environment, navigate to *portal.azure.com* > *Virtual machines* > *jumplinux1*
   * Click *Connect*, then click *Connect via Bastion*
   * For *Authentication Type* choose `SSH Private Key from Azure Key Vault`
-  * For *Username* enter `bootstrapadmin`
+  * For *Username* enter `bootstrapadminlocal`
   * For *Azure Key Vault Secret* specify the following values:
     * For *Subscription* choose the same Azure subscription used to provision the #AzureSandbox.
     * For *Azure Key Vault* choose the key vault provisioned by [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared/#bootstrap-script), e.g. `kv-xxxxxxxxxxxxxxx`